 The Figures 3 and 4 present results of simulations where the number of CPUs at the remote site was 1,000, the size of its storage was 12 TB and the network bandwidth was changing from 50 Mbps to 2 Gbps in different simulation runs.
 A subset of the last

 7,000 job records from the data production framework was used (see parameters of the entire dataset in Table 1).
 The total size of input files was approximately 25 TB.
 This amount of data is sufficient for the given number of CPUs to demonstrate the behavior of the simulated scheduling algorithms.
 The plot at Figure 3 shows the dependence of the makespan on the network bandwidth for three scheduling approaches (PLANNER, PUSH par and PUSH seq, see Section 6.3).
 For convenience, the makespan is given in units equal to 9 days, 15 hours, 39 minutes and 13 seconds which is the makespan of the no network approach (obviously, it does not depend on the bandwidth).
 As it can be observed from the plot, when the network bandwidth is 2 Gbps or greater, the I/O transfer latency for 1,000 CPUs becomes negligible compared to the job duration, for that reason all the scheduling models deliver the makespan close to the no network case.
-In the opposite case, when the network bandwidth is smaller then 300 Mbps, it is not sufficient to saturate available CPUs with data, as the result the makespan increases dramatically for all the scheduling policies.
-To distinguish among particular scheduling approaches better, the makespan improvement of the proposed model against others is given at Figure 4.
+In the opposite case, when the network bandwidth is smaller than 300 Mbps, it is not sufficient to saturate available CPUs with data, as the result the makespan increases dramatically for all the scheduling policies.
+To better distinguish amongst particular scheduling approaches, the makespan improvement of the proposed model against others is given at Figure 4.
 The proposed model can provide a significant improvement (reaching

 28 %) compared to the scheduling approach used in practice (PUSH par).
 Also in the case, when the network bandwidth is not sufficient to keep all the CPUs busy, the PLANNER scheduling approach permanently provides a better performance.
 Using this plot one can conclude that in the case of a single remote site the main improvement is